 Note: The original business planning template provided in the MBA’s Guide to Microsoft Excel is also available on the free stuff page, but you really shouldn’t use that template.
 Because the original template is more than ten years old, it doesn’t comply with current generally accepted accounting principles (GAAP).
 The business planning workbook available on this page, however, does comply with GAAP.

 Additional Tax Information for Small Businesses

 This website provides hundreds, maybe even thousands of pages of free information covering topics like small business and individual taxes, financial and business planning, and general accounting.
-But I also sell three, modestly priced and instantly downloadable e-books with additional, more specialized information (see descriptions that follow).
+But I also sell three, modestly priced and instantly downloadable monographs with additional, more specialized information (see descriptions that follow).
 Each book, by the way, covers tricks and techniques that should easily save a small business or investor thousands of dollars annually.

 The most powerful tactic for saving small business taxes?
 Often, simply arranging your affairs to maximize deductions produces giant annual savings.
 Read More

 Operating or planning to operate your firm as an S corporation?
 The trick here is setting the right shareholder salary.
 But finding the sweet spot is tough.
 Read More

 Real estate investment in this tough economy produces pretty good returns.
 But savvy tax planning can boost your profits by thousands of dollars annually.
 Read More